isomerpages/moe-damaisec/_our-damai/Our Accolades/Student Accolades.md

 <p>We are pleased to announce that our student, Chua Jia Xuan of 402 (2020), was featured in the news for displaying utmost resilience and positivity during her graduating year, despite going through a major family crisis.&nbsp;In her final year in the school, Jia Xuan mourned the sudden loss of her father to a heart attack in April 2020, during the period of Home-Based Learning.
 Inspired by her father&rsquo;s hardworking nature, she was determined to do well in her studies to honour him, and care for her mother, the sole breadwinner, in the future.&nbsp;Her efforts paid off when she scored 11 points with five distinctions.
 She is overjoyed that she would have made her father proud.
 Jia Xuan, hopes to be a pharmacist by studying science in junior college or pharmaceutical science at Temasek Polytechnic (TP).&nbsp;</p>
 <p>She was featured in several newspapers:</p>
 <ul>
-<li>Click&nbsp;<a href="https://www.tnp.sg/news/singapore/teens-overcome-dads-death-cancer-reach-o-level-goals?fbclid=IwAR1ojY5CHrUEEuULy9qT9Fq9SsiZr861nv-vKNxu2xKqSc1AUV4B6XhFV0I">here&nbsp;</a>to read her feature in The New Paper&nbsp;</li>
+<li>Click&nbsp;<a href="https://www.tnp.sg/news/singapore/teens-overcome-dads-death-cancer-reach-o-level-goals?fbclid=IwAR1ojY5CHrUEEuULy9qT9Fq9SsiZr861nv-vKNxu2xKqSc1AUV4B6XhFV0I" target="_blank" rel="noopener">here&nbsp;</a>to read her feature in The New Paper&nbsp;</li>
 <li>Click&nbsp;<a href="https://www.zaobao.com.sg/news/singapore/story20210112-1115578">here&nbsp;</a>to read her feature in Lianhe Zaobao &amp; Shin Min Daily News:&nbsp;<em>(login is required to view the full article)</em>.</li>
 </ul>
 <p><strong><em>GCE N Level Features</em></strong></p>